-- We will consider space and time variations of the temperature with an amplitude as small as 0.01°C, even a few 0.001°C; so we need very sensitive sensors.
-For this reason, and because the experiment relies on temperature data, we will briefly 20 describe the sensors and their calibration.
-The three types of temperature sensors commonly used are thermocouples, resistance temperature detectors (RTD), and thermistors.
-Thermistors are very sensitive, cheap (one can buy and use many of them), and present a weak noise.
-However, their response time can be somewhat long, and must be known; they are not very stable on long term, but we are considering relatively short time constant relative variations (see below).
+We will consider space and time variations of the temperature with an amplitude as small as 0.01 °C, even a few 0.001 °C, so we need very sensitive sensors.
+For this reason, and because the experiment relies on temperature data, we will briefly describe the sensors and their calibration.
+The three types of temperature sensors commonly used are thermocouples, resistance temperature detectors (RTDs), and thermistors.
+Thermistors are very sensitive, are cheap (one can buy and use many of them), and present a weak noise.
+However, their response time can be somewhat long, and must be known; they are not very stable on the long term, but we consider rather short time constant relative variations (see below).
 A thermistor is made of semi-conductor materials whose electric resistance R decreases monotonously when the temperature increases.
-The 25 relation between temperature T and R is strongly non-linear, often written in the form, $T^{-1} = A + B \ln R + C (\ln R)^2$ , where A, B, and C are coefficients to be determined.
-In the present study, we measure temperature space and time variations smaller than a few degrees, simultaneously at ten or twelve locations (see section 2.3).
-What we need is an accurate inter-calibration of n thermistors, or n thermistors plus a unique reference one.
-In other words, the relative calibration of a series of n thermistors consists in reducing the value of the resistance $R_i$ (i = 1, 2, ..., n) of thermistor to the value $R{ref}$ of the reference 30 thermistor at the same temperature.
-For that all the thermistors are plunged in a bath of uniform temperature, controlled by a - thermometer with 0.001°C accuracy.
+The relation between temperature T and R is strongly nonlinear, often written in the form $T^{-1} = A + B \ln R + C(\ln R)^2$ , where A, B, and C are coefficients to be determined.
+In the present study, we measure temperature space and time variations smaller than a few degrees, simultaneously at 10 or 12 locations (see Sect.
+2.3).
+What we need is an accurate intercalibration of n thermistors, or n thermistors plus a unique reference one.
+In other words, the relative calibration of a series of n thermistors consists in reducing the value of the resistance $R_i$ (i = 1, 2, ..., n) of thermistor to the value $R{\text{ref}}$ of the reference thermistor at the same temperature.
+For that all the thermistors are plunged in a bath of uniform temperature, controlled by a thermometer with 0.001 °C accuracy.
 From a number of measurements in the bath, we determine the coefficients of the simplified relationship:

-$$R{ref} = a_i + b_i R_i, \ i = 1, 2, \dots, n \tag{1}$$
+$$R{\text{ref}} = a_i + b_i R_i, i = 1, 2, ..., n.$$ (1)

-As a result, the temperature variations measured in the experiments, at all locations i, after using relation (1) are the same as if measured by the reference thermistor within $0.005^{\circ}$ C (Crouzeix et al., 2003).
-The response time of the thermistors is in the range of 15-20 s, depending on the type.
-The sampling interval of the records is 20, or 40, or 120 s (Table 1).
+As a result, the temperature variations measured in the experiments, at all locations i, after using relation in Eq.
+(1) are the same as if measured by the reference thermistor within $0.005 \,^{\circ}$ C (Crouzeix et al., 2003).
+The response time of the thermistors is in the range of $15-20 \, \text{s}$ , depending on the type.